MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 - **x86 Win32 apps**: Most run seamlessly on Arm-based Surface devices, benefiting from advanced emulation technology.
 - **Native Arm64 and Microsoft Store UWP apps**: These apps deliver an outstanding experience, leveraging the full native speed of the Arm-based processor while optimizing battery life.
 Native Arm64 app availability continues to grow, including popular applications like Adobe Photoshop and Adobe Lightroom.
-- **Driver-supported apps**: Apps that rely on drivers specifically designed for Arm-based Windows 10 or Windows 11 PCs are fully supported.
+- **Driver-supported apps**: Apps that rely on drivers designed for Arm-based Windows 10 or Windows 11 PCs are fully supported.
 - **x64 emulation**: Now generally available in Windows 11, x64 emulation allows broader app compatibility, enabling many x64 apps to run effectively on Arm-based devices.
 - To learn more, see [Arm-based Surface devices FAQ](surface-arm-faq.md)

-### FastTrack App Assure
+### App Assure program

 The App Assure program is available to commercial customers for their LOB, ISV, and Microsoft first-party apps targeting Windows 10 or Windows 11 on Arm.
 If you encounter an app compatibility issue, Microsoft provides developer resources to troubleshoot and assist with app remediations at no extra cost.
 To learn more, visit [aka.ms/AppAssure](/fasttrack/products-and-capabilities#app-assure).